National Education Day 2022: Date, History, Significance, Facts & More

 He was a freedom fighter, journalist, and reformer and committed to building a nation through education.
 He was a leader of the Indian National Congress and was elected as President of Congress in 1923 and 1940.
 He was awarded Bharat Ratna posthumously, India's highest civilian honour in 1992.

-In 1912, he started the publication weekly namely "Al-Hilal" to attack the policies of the British Government and also focus on the problems faced by Indians at that time.
+In 1912, he started a publication weekly namely "Al-Hilal" to attack the policies of the British Government and also focus on the problems faced by Indians at that time.

 Maulana Abul Kalam Azad: Early life, Family and Education